-For fun and kid-friendly camping experience, try this Yogi-Bear themed campground.
-Another privately owned campground, Jellystone was voted 2019 campground of the year by the ARCV, and continues to receive excellent reviews.
+For a fun and kid-friendly camping experience, try this Yogi-Bear-themed campground.
+Another privately owned campground, Jellystone was voted 2019 campground of the year by the ARCV and continues to receive excellent reviews.

 Campers have access to basic amenities such as fire pits and picnic tables, as well as deluxe amenities, inlacing church services, trash pick up, and all-hours access to a visitors center.

 Karst beach is the perfect family-friendly water experience.
 Boasting a 2.3-acre lake, an inflatable water park, beach volleyball, and other recreational activities, the beach is the campground’s main attraction.
 However, campers can also enjoy golfing, biking, and cave spelunking nearby.
 For those who love to shop, Huckleberry Knob is a camp store with vendors selling artisanal items.

 Campers can choose from 13 different unique cabins, each following the classic Yogi Bear theme.
 Or, for those who enjoy it, the campground offers both RV and tent camping sites.
 For anyone searching for a fun and unique camping experience, try Jellystone campground!

 Address: Campground Rd, Lexington, KY 40511 Phone Number: (859) 233-4303

 Attracting over 40,000 campers a year, this campground is one of Kentucky’s finest camping resorts.
 Located right in the heart of the famous Bluegrass region, it provides a laid-back atmosphere, perfect for a relaxing family vacation.

 As a part of the Kentucky Horse Park, visitors can engage in numerous equestrian activities, such as horseback riding, polo, fairs, horse shows, and parades.
 Kentucky Horse Park is also home to the International Museum of the Horse, the largest of its kind in the World.